-Theme III: Enhancing EHS through Stewardship and Support
+Stewardship and Support

-Success in our mission requires that NIEHS continue to provide strong stewardship of our resources-whether human, financial, or infrastructure-as well as support for approaches that will enhance EHS and research translation.
-NIEHS, as an institute of the NIH, confirms its commitment to the highest standards of scientific rigor, including promotion of new approaches to improving experimental and observational design, analysis, and reporting, as well as active engagement in and support of NIH efforts to promote transparency and reproducibility of research results.
+Success in our mission requires that NIEHS continue to provide strong stewardship of our resources - whether human, financial, or infrastructure - as well as support approaches that will enhance Advancing Environmental Health Sciences (EHS) and research translation.
+NIEHS, as an institute of NIH, confirms its commitment to the highest standards of scientific rigor, including promotion of new approaches to improve experimental and observational design, analysis, and reporting, as well as active engagement in, and support of, NIH efforts to promote transparency and reproducibility of research results.
 Efforts to ensure responsible conduct of EHS research include protection of human subjects and communities under study, responsible use of animals, measures to ensure research integrity, appropriate and timely reporting of research results, data privacy and security safeguards, and related issues.

-Enhancing EHS through Stewardship and Support goals include:
+GOALS for Enhancing EHS Through Stewardship and Support